populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 	Troglodytes: Three with an F of 0.062 or more

-	Schwein: Five with an F of 0.062 or more.
+	Schweinfurthii: Five with an F of 0.062 or more.

 </p>
 </details>